 Meditating to music can be really helpful.
 The right music can block out the noise of the world and buffer you from distractions.
 New Age music is really the best type of music for meditation, however some of it can make you really sleepy.
-It’s important to find music that you enjoy but doesn’t make you sleepy, because can’t reap the benefits of meditation if you’re asleep!
+It’s important to find music you enjoy that doesn’t make you sleepy, because you can’t reap the benefits of meditation if you’re asleep!
 If some music consistently makes you sleepy, you need to shop around for something else.

 The best bet is to preview music and find what appeals to you.
 Some artists that people like to meditate to are Vangelis, Kitaro, Deuter and Deva Premal, among many others.

 - Keep in mind that a meditation album that has worked well for a while may stop working for you.
 Albums that you’ve had great meditations to in the past can simply stop working.
 It’s important to not hold on to the hope that these albums will work again, and instead simply find new music to meditate to.